coreos/quay-docs/guides/notifications.md

 #### <i class="fa fa-lg fa-upload event-icon"></i>Repository Push
 <a name="#repo_push"></a>

-A successful push of one or more images was made to the repository
+A successful push of one or more images was made to the repository.

 <a name="#webhook_repo_push"></a>